-EMAC OE builds are available with graphical applications and libraries on certain boards.
+EMAC OE builds are available with graphical applications and libraries on boards that have video capabilities.
 Systems that come with an LCD, such as panel PCs, are provided with graphical builds by default.
 Other systems with graphical capabilities, such as headed x86 systems, are configured with a video console by default.
 Graphical packages for these systems are available on request for a small build and support fee.